kyu36003-source/CreativeMarket/README.md

 ## What Makes This Different

 **vs Polymarket:**
-- We're completely free (gasless via x402, they charge gas)
+- We're totally gasless (x402 protocol, they charge gas every bet)
 - Everything on-chain (reputation, stats - they use databases)
 - Pure BNB (they need USDC)
 - No manipulation possible (their reputation can be gamed)

 **vs Augur:**
-- Free to trade (they charge gas every time)
+- Free to trade with x402 (they charge gas every time)
 - Simple 4-step wizard (theirs is complex)
 - On-chain reputation (they use token voting)
 - BNB Chain only (they're multi-chain, more complexity)

-**Our edge:** Only platform where everything is free (x402), everything is on-chain (BNB), and everything is transparent (no manipulation).
+**Our edge:** Only prediction market using x402 protocol for totally gasless trading.
+Everything free, everything on-chain on BNB, zero manipulation.
 Tested, working, verified.

 ---